 - If you become aware of any suspicious activity related to an NBME exam administration, notify the proctor or submit a report.

-- NBME reserves the right to discontinue examination services to an institution at any time in order to maintain the security and integrity of the NBME’s examination program
+- NBME reserves the right to discontinue examination services to an institution at any time in order to maintain the security and integrity of NBME’s examination program.

 - Do not bring any personal/unauthorized items into the secure testing area.
 Such items include but are not limited to, outerwear, hats, food, drinks, purses, briefcases, notebooks, notes, pagers, watches, cell phones, recording devices, and photographic equipment.

 - You are not permitted to access any unauthorized items during the exam administration.